 AD

 Both albums went on to be certified Platinum by the RIAA.

-Springsteen’s breakup with the E Street Band was only temporary.
-He reunited the band in 1997 to record some songs for a Greatest Hits album, and then in 1999 they got back together again for an extensive Reunion Tour, and have recorded several albums together since then.
-They are due to kick off a European tour on May 14 in Manchester, England.
+Springsteen’s breakup with The E Street Band was only temporary.
+He reunited the band in 1997 to record some songs for his Greatest Hits album, and then in 1999 they got back together again for an extensive Reunion Tour.
+They have recorded several albums together since then.

+AD